2023 SHOWS ON SALE

 During World War II, thousands of troops were entertained at more than 300 performances throughout the Pacific (a tradition that continued with the Pacific tour of Ain’t Misbehavin’ during the 1990 season).

-At long last Honolulu Community Theatre found a home to call its own in 1952.
+Honolulu Community Theatre found a home to call its own in 1952.
 It took up permanent residence in Honolulu’s Gold Coast District of Diamond Head.
 Back then, Fort Ruger was a critical army base that included a military residential community and an aging movie house that was built in the 1930s.
 Although never designed for stage productions, the war-era movie house was retrofitted to the extent it could.
 A scene shop and costume center were added.
-Installation of lighting and sound systems were made.
+Installation of lighting and sound systems were made in the 1980s.

 In 1990, a new name for an old friend was given.
 Honolulu Community Theatre became Diamond Head Theatre.
-Today the aging theatre house is being reimagined and thoughtfully constructed as the contemporary and visionary live theatre center that it was meant to be.
-DHT’s Fort Ruger Theatre closed on October 2 with an encore performance of Anything Goes.
-The time has come and your support is needed for the ongoing capital campaign and construction, which is expected to conclude in early 2023.
+The aging theatre house was reimagined and a contemporary and visionary live theatre was opened in January 2023.
+DHT’s Fort Ruger Theatre closed on October 2022 with an encore performance of Anything Goes.
+Support is needed for phase II redevelopment of the Theatrical Arts Building devoted to education programs, a costume center and offices.

 WE BELONG TOGETHER